Location: Regina, SK

 - Emotional competence and self awareness.

-- Ability to display empathy, patience, and understanding in individual and family interactions.
+- Ability to display empathy, patience, and understanding in day-to-day interactions.

 - Strong problem solving and decision-making skills.